ajschumacher/ajschumacher.github.io/20170705-word_vectors_and_sat_analogies/index.md

  * My code is available at [ajschumacher/sat_analogies](https://github.com/ajschumacher/sat_analogies).
  * All but 20 of the 374 questions have five designed answer choices; those 20 have four and "no : choice" as the last option.
 To maintain comparability I kept those questions in, though it means a human guessing baseline should be slightly over 20%.
  * For efficiency, I used GloVe values as 2-byte floats, which is lossy.
 I also tested with 4-byte floats, and the results varied by at most one question, while being much slower to generate.
- * If you don't normalize the relationship vectors to the unit ball, cosine distance appears much more effective than Euclidean distance for this task, and the advantage increases with dimensionality.
-The effect disappears and the two distances produce almost identical results when the vectors are normalized (varying by at most one question of 374).
+ * Cosine distance is more effective than Euclidean distance for this task, and the advantage increases with dimensionality.

 <img src="img/cosine_advantage.png" width="480" />